-Productivity software meant more time spent looking at the screen and therefore more likely to be distracted.
+Productivity software meant more time spent looking at the screen and therefore more likelihood of distraction.
 It took me a while to reach this conclusion.
-It reminds me of the “PKM Bell Curve” meme circulating online shown above.

-As someone familiar with the tech industry, I had used and tried many software tools that I thought it helped me get more productive.
+As someone familiar with the tech industry, I had used and tried many software tools that I thought helped me get more productive.
 But most of this led to increased distraction, procrastination and time spent online.
-As a result, I decided to take some things offline and try to disconnect from as many unnecessary online and digital activities as possible.
-As I experimented more, I realized it is not just my productivity that suffered, it was my wellbeing.
+As a result, I decided to take some things offline and disconnect from as many unnecessary online and digital activities as possible.
+As I experimented more, I realized it was not just my productivity that suffered - it was my wellbeing.

 To kick things off, I thought the activity that deserved this transition the most was reading, which included both books and online articles.
 Related but slightly different is studying.
-Previously, I conducted most of my studying on a laptop, but this time I decided that I want to either study completely without a computer or combine that with some pen and paper.
+Previously, I conducted most of my studying on a laptop, but this time I decided to either study completely without a computer or combine digital with pen and paper.

 Things of course did not and still do not move linearly.
 Some days I ditched my plans to remain offline while other days I included more activities or started habits that helped me stay offline.

-Below I list some of those things I did to help me stay offline with some accompanying thoughts:
+Below are some things I did to help me stay offline, with accompanying thoughts:

 - Reading (paper) books

 Reading a book while holding it in my hands or placing it on a desk has always been superior to reading something on a screen.
-I knew that for myself, but what I kept questioning is information management and note-taking.
-Of course it is easier to store, organization and retrieve information on a computer.
-The issue, however, is that the amount of information I could be exposed to and be distracted by on a computer screen is infinite.
-I can easily click on the wrong tab and suddenly I am sucked into doing something else.
-There is also the constraints of physical space.
-Holding a book forces one to engage with it, making it a bit harder to engage with something else at the same time and not be aware of being distracted.
-The book occupies a space that only it can occupy at the same time, but this doesn’t happen on a computer screen.
+I knew that for myself, but what I kept questioning was information management and note-taking.
+Of course it is easier to store, organize and retrieve information on a computer.
+The issue, however, is that the amount of information one could be exposed to and distracted by on a computer screen is infinite.
+It's easy to click on the wrong tab and suddenly get sucked into doing something else.
+There are also the constraints of physical space.
+Holding a book forces engagement with it, making it harder to engage with something else at the same time without being aware of the distraction.
+The book occupies a space that only it can occupy at that moment, but this doesn't happen on a computer screen.

 - Printing things to read offline